-cl ass Cl ock
+'''

+class Clock

+var time

+const CLOCKUNIT

+var global Clocks

+var TimeBlocked

-var time as Double = 0
+as Double = 0

-const CLOCKUNIT as Double
+as Double

-var global Clocks as Set of Clock = {}
+as Set of Clock = {}

-var TimeBlocked as Boolean = false
+as Boolean = false

+'''

 Location and Transition are defined as first-class types.
 The constant fields blockTime and setPrior in Transition indicate whether this transition is a special transition to block time progress or to set the priority of the owner automaton to the top priority.
 If any automaton is in the top priority, enabled transitions in all other automata as well as time progress will be prohibited.
 Note: these two special transition types are adopted for software implementation convenience.
 They are also denoted as edges whose source and destination locations are the same.
 (See further explanation in the operational semantics specification.)
 A transition can participate in a synchronous communication in one of two roles: SEND and RECEIVE.